nacarbone/retail-earnings-agent/README.md

 Please note that due to the computational complexity of the model, the time to complete these tests can vary greatly depending on the machine on which they're running.

 From outside the container, please create a new environment with the library requests installed.
-This can as such:
+This can be accomplished as such:

 ```bash
 conda create --name req-env python==3.8.5 requests